 An exit strategy is a planned approach to terminating a situation in a way that will maximize benefit and/or minimize damage.

-The strategic approach can be applied to exiting any type of situation but the term is most often used in a business context, in reference to companies, investments, partnerships or jobs, among other possibilities.
+The idea of having a strategic approach can be applied to exiting any type of situation but the term is most often used in a business context in reference to partnerships, investments or jobs.

 In an employment context, exit strategies are becoming increasingly important not just for corporate executives but for all employees.
 People change jobs much more frequently than they did in the past, whether voluntarily or involuntarily through firing, downsizing or outsourcing.
-As an employee, an exit strategy might include updating your resume and distributing it, maintaining lists of potentially helpful contacts and securing funds to cover a period of unemployment.
+An employee's exit strategy might include negotiating a severance agreement,, updating a resume, maintaining lists of potentially helpful contacts and saving enough money to cover a period of unemployment.